Fitting the seven-parameter Generalized Tempered Stable distribution to the financial data

 Let $m$, the number of observations, and $S_{j}$, the daily observed price on the day $t_{j}$ with $j=1,\dots,m$.
-The daily return $(y_{j})$ is computed as follows.
+The daily return $(y_{j})$ is computed as follows:

-As shown in Fig \ref{fig21} and Fig \ref{fig22}, the daily return reaches the lowest level in the first quarter of $2020$ amid the coronavirus pandemic and massive disruptions in the global economy. such values were identified as outliers and removed from the data set to avoid a negative impact on the GTS model estimation and the empirical statistics.
-The empirical statistics in table \ref{tab3} show the daily return of Ethereum is greater and more volatile than the Bitcoin daily returns.
-In addition, the Bitcoin daily returns are skewed to the left, whereas the Ethereum daily returns are skewed to the right.
+As shown in Fig \ref{fig21} and Fig \ref{fig22}, the daily return reaches the lowest level ($-46\%$ for Bitcoin and $-55\%$ for Ethereum) in the first quarter of $2020$ amid the coronavirus pandemic and massive disruptions in the global economy.
+Nine values were identified as outliers and removed from the data set to avoid a negative impact on the GTS model estimation and the empirical statistics.

-\subsection{Multidimensional Estimation results for cryptocurrencies}
+\subsection{Multidimensional Estimation Results for Cryptocurrencies}

-The results of the GTS parameter estimation are summarised in Table \ref{tab1} for Bitcoin data and Table \ref{tab2}.
+The results of the GTS parameter estimation are summarised in Table \ref{tab1} for Bitcoin and Table \ref{tab2} for Ethereum data.
 The brackets are the asymptotic standard errors computed using the inverse of the Hessian matrix built in (\ref{eq:l31}).
 The ML estimate of $\mu$ is negative for both Bitcoin and Ethereum, while others are positive, as expected in the literature.
-The asymptotic standard error for $\mu$ is quite large and suggests that $\mu$ is not statistically significantive at 5\%.\\ The log-likelihood, AIC, and BIK statistics show that the GTS distribution with seven parameters performs better than the Normal distribution (GBM) \cite{MENSAH2023} with two parameters.
-A comprehensive and detailed examination of the result's statistical significance will be carried out in section \ref{test}.\\ Table \ref{tab1} provides a summary of the estimation results for bitcoin returns.The skewness parameters ($\lambda_{+}$, $\lambda_{-}$) are statistically significant at 5\%.
+The asymptotic standard error for $\mu$ is quite large and suggests that $\mu$ is not statistically significant at 5\%.\\

+The log-likelihood, Akaike's information Criteria (AIC), and Bayesian information criteria (BIK) statistics show that the GTS distribution with seven parameters performs better than the two-parameter Normal distribution (GBM).
+A comprehensive and detailed examination of the statistical significance of the results will be carried out in Section \ref{test}.\\

+Table \ref{tab1} provides a summary of the estimation results for Bitcoin returns.
+The skewness parameters ($\lambda_{+}$, $\lambda_{-}$) are statistically significant at 5\%.